-Bullied For Their Faith, Muslim Family Fights Back Through Education
+Bullied For Its Faith, Muslim Family Fights Back Through Education

 It started with a sign pinned to Sana Afzal's backpack after the election in 2016.
 "I like Trump, you're fired."